gordinmitya/yuv2buf/README.md

 This library carefully merges 3 buffers into one with respect to all strides.
 As a result, you receive [YUV type](https://user-images.githubusercontent.com/9286092/89119601-4f6f8100-d4b8-11ea-9a51-2765f7e513c2.jpg) (`NV21` or `I420`) and `ByteBuffer` to pass into OpenCV or a neural network framework.

+The solution was tested with CameraX, CameraApi 2 and MediaCodec (for video files).

 The whole library is a single file, you can just copy [Yuv.java](yuv2buf/src/main/java/ru/gordinmitya/yuv2buf/Yuv.java) into your project.

 **Usage**